Rationality Measurement and Theory for Reinforcement Learning Agents: Introduction

 \section{Introduction}

 Reinforcement learning is rapidly advancing toward human-level capabilities in many domains, such as robotics \citep{nguyen2019review}, autonomous vehicles \citep{feng_dense_2023}, finance \citep{liu2022nips}, and reasoning in large language models (LLMs) {\citep{shao2024deepseekmath}}.
 They are increasingly embedded in real-world, high-stakes systems that directly impact human lives and social fabric.
 For example, we can expect to share public roads with autonomous vehicles in the near future; in financial markets, reinforcement learning already accounts for a substantial proportion of trading activities.
 The increasing penetration of reinforcement learning agents in society calls for an understanding of their behaviours through the economic lens.
-Rationality is fundamental to this end: it characterises the capability of agents to make decisions that maximise their utilities given accessible information, making it possible to economically study agent behaviour \citep{vonneumannmorgan2004, dayan2008decision,sen1994formulation}.
+Rationality is fundamental to this end: it characterises {agent behaviour} in decision making that maximise their utilities given accessible information, making it possible to economically study agent behaviours \citep{vonneumannmorgan2004, dayan2008decision,sen1994formulation}.

-However, the rationality of reinforcement learning is rarely touched on in the literature.
-To address the issues, this paper proposes a suite of rationality measures for reinforcement learning agents and develops theory based on the measures.

 We mathematically define an action to be {\it perfectly rational} if it maximises the actual value function (though it might be unknown) in the steepest direction. {An agent can not be perfectly rational, i.e., of bounded rationality \citep{simon1990bounded, conlisk1996bounded}, leading to loss in {action-}value function, defined as {\it rational value loss}.
 This paper is particularly interested in the rationality in deployment (or ``inference''). {Cumulating the expected rational value loss over the trajectory in inference, we define an {\it expected rational value risk}.
 This measure is not directly accessible; we then define an estimator, {\it empirical rational value risk}, to be the empirical average version in training.} Their difference, termed {\it rational risk gap}, measures the rationality of agents in deployment, given their observable behaviour in training, which is central in the theoretical development in this paper.} To note, this suite of measures takes a ``local and immediate'' perspective: an action is defined to be rational if this {\it individual} move is optimal, given all information {\it available at that time}.
 This setting coincides with a large volume of literature in economics, such as \citet{sen2002rationality,samuel2015ration}.